KarmenFrank/visualization_IOI/README.md

 # TODO
 - **PARTIALLY DONE:** fix color mapping for showing counts
 - add detailed information about SR/municipality when the clicked area zooms in
-- hook up data for statistical regions on map
 - hook up nationality filtering to displaying counts with map -> add in applyNationalityFilter function (filter.js), three cases
 - check if filtering works with statistical regions - touristData
 - show important events on global graph